 In order to fully appreciate and enjoy the fragrances you wear, you need to understand the different types of notes and recognise the characteristics of each note.

-At Pairfum, our in-house perfumers use their innovative skills to create a variety of unique and memorable scents.
+At Pairfum London, our in-house perfumer continuously creates a variety of unique and memorable perfumes.
 Our fragrant collection includes a wide range of niche perfumes, diffusers, scented candles, prebiotic lotions, room sprays and much more.

-In this blog, we’ll explore some tips and tricks for identifying the key notes in perfume.
-Whether you’re a seasoned perfume connoisseur or just starting to explore the world of fragrances, these tips will help you develop a deeper understanding and appreciation of perfumes.
+In this blog, we present tips and tricks for identifying the key notes in perfume.
+Whether you are a seasoned perfume connoisseur or just starting to explore the world of fragrances, these tips will help you develop a deeper understanding and appreciation of perfumes.

 What are Perfume Notes?

-Perfume notes are basically the blend of ingredients that make up a fragrance.
+Perfume notes are basically the ingredients that make up a fragrance.
 Perfume artisans carefully select each note to craft complex and pleasant aromas.

 These fragrance key notes can be separated into a three-tiered pyramid: top, middle and bottom.